fuchsia-br/fargo/README.md

 Additionally, if you are using qemu you need to enable networking, otherwise fargo won't be able to copy the binary onto then fuchsia machine to run the tests.

+### Escaping parameters

+Sometimes you want to pass parameters through fargo and cargo and on to something like rustc.
+To make this easier fargo will convert a "++" parameter to "--" when invoking cargo.
+For example, the following command:

+    fargo cargo rustc -- ++ --emit=llvm-ir

+will get cargo to cause rustc to emil llvm ir files.

 ## Getting help